How To Find Significantly Low Values

 Conclusion: A Cautious Approach to Significantly Low Values

 Identifying significantly low values requires a careful and thoughtful approach.
 It involves combining visual inspection with formal statistical tests, understanding the context of your data, and considering the implications of your findings.
 Remember that the goal isn't simply to eliminate "unusual" data points, but to understand their meaning and how they might influence your conclusions.
-Responsible handling of these values ensures the validity and reliability of your analysis, leading to more robust and meaningful interpretations.
-Always document your process clearly, justifying your decisions and presenting your results transparently.
+Responsible handling of these values ensures the validity and reliability of your analysis, leading to more reliable and meaningful interpretations.
+And always document your process clearly, justifying your decisions and presenting your results transparently.
 This rigorous approach fosters the integrity of your work and allows others to understand and replicate your findings.